WandeBC/RCourseFall2015/Week1_Aug24/CourseOverview.md

 ## Final group project

-We will discuss expectations for this, create groups, etc. around the middle of the semester.
+We will discuss expectations and grading for this, create groups, etc. around the middle of the semester.
 The focus for this will not be so much on the statistical analysis, but rather on finding, cleaning, and using good data to answer an interesting question, and on presenting, summarizing, and explaining the data well.

 ## In-class quizzes